Tom Lehrer: Academic and military career

 (From left) Lehrer, Robert H. Welker, David Z. Robinson, and Lewis M. Branscomb perform a hymn for the Harvard Spring rites on Arbor Day, 1951.
 The quartet performed songs for The Physical Revue.

 Lehrer graduated from Harvard with a Bachelor of Arts in mathematics, magna cum laude, in 1946.
 At Harvard, he was the roommate of the Canadian theologian Robert Crouse.
 He received his MA degree the next year and was inducted into Phi Beta Kappa.
 He later taught mathematics and other classes at MIT, Harvard, Wellesley, and the University of California, Santa Cruz.

 Lehrer remained in Harvard's doctoral program for several years, taking time also for his musical career.
 "I spent many, many years satisfying all the requirements, as many years as possible, and I started on the thesis," he once said.
 "But I just wanted to be a grad student, it's a wonderful life.
 That's what I wanted to be, and unfortunately, you can't be a Ph.D. and a grad student at the same time."

 Lehrer reportedly worked briefly as a researcher with Stan Ulam at the Los Alamos Scientific Laboratory for two months in 1952.

-In 1953, he left Harvard, to work for Baird-Atomic, which made scientific and industrial instruments, including radiation detection and spectroscopy.
+In 1953, Lehrer left Harvard to work for Baird-Atomic, which made scientific and industrial instruments, including radiation detection and spectroscopy.

 Lehrer was drafted into the U.S. Army in 1955.
 (Note: Bernstein wrote, "Lehrer was still a graduate student and had published at least one technical mathematics paper.
 But in 1955, he was drafted into the army for two years, part of which he spent at Los Alamos and most of which he spent at the National Security Agency in Washington.
 I never found out what he did at these places.
 He once told me that NSA stood for No Such Agency.
 My guess is that it was probably codebreaking.
 One of our Harvard math professors, Andrew Gleason, had spent the war cracking Japanese codes.
 It was after his military service that Lehrer's career as a touring performer took off.")
 He served until 1957, working at the National Security Agency (NSA).
 Lehrer once stated that he invented the Jello shot during this time, as a means of circumventing the base's ban on alcoholic beverages.

 Despite holding a master's degree in an era when American conscripts often lacked high school diplomas, Lehrer served as an enlisted soldier, achieving the rank of specialist third class, which he described as being a "corporal without portfolio".
 These experiences became fodder for songs, such as "The Wild West is Where I Want to Be" and "It Makes a Fellow Proud to Be a Soldier".
 In 2020 Lehrer publicly revealed that he had been assigned to the NSA; since the mere fact of the NSA's existence was classified at the time, Lehrer found himself in the position of implicitly using nuclear weapons work as a cover story for something more sensitive.